-Drivers must immediately alert the other drivers if their boat spins out or dies on the racecourse.
+Drivers must immediately alert the other drivers if their boat spins out or dies on the racecourse repeatedly loud and clear.
 If failing to call a dead boat results in an accident, the dead boat driver will receive a RACE PENALTY.
 (Heat judges will also relay this warning to the other drivers).
+All deadboat rules apply during testing as well.